What are some landscape architecture stereotypes?

 There’s a misconception about landscape architecture as a profession limited to planting and landscape maintenance.

-As WithersRavenel celebrates World Landscape Architecture Month in April, we decided to speak with some of our landscape architects with the Design & Planning team to sketch out a clear picture of the profession.
+As WithersRavenel celebrates World Landscape Architecture Month in April, we spoke to some of our landscape architects.
+Our landscape architects are part of the Design & Planning team.

 “Members of the public often don’t know what we do or how we do it.
 There are definitely stereotypes out there,” explained Daniel Whatley, PLA, ASLA, CID, a Landscape Architecture Senior Project Manager at WithersRavenel.
 “For some, they view our sole job is to put trees on the plans after the civil engineers have done their work—shrub it up.
 That certainly isn’t the extent of our focus, ability level, and what our passions are.”